Day Tripping to the World’s Largest Bulbs Park in Lisse, The Netherlands

 By Bicycle to Keukenhof

-- Bicycles may be parked for free outside Keukenhof but may not be used inside the flower park.
+- Bicycles may be parked for free outside Keukenhof but may not be used or taken inside the flower park.

 Day Trips to Keukenhof from Amsterdam